hmajid2301/blog/content/posts/2023-12-16-how-to-deploy-k3s-with-colmena-on-pi-cluster/index.md

 ```

 That's it!
 We successfully deployed k3s to our PI cluster using Colmena and even sops-nix from our previous posts.
-In the next post, we will look at how we can add tailscales to be able to securely connect to our cluster from anywhere.
+In the next post, we will look at how we can add Tailscale to be able to securely connect to our cluster from anywhere.